neviera/GaCDCourseProject/CodeBook.md

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain `Jerk` signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the `magnitude` of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag. (frequency domain signals).

 These signals were used to estimate variables present in data set - mean and standard deviations of measurements for subject activities.